Perkedel/Kaded-fnf-mods/CREDIT.md

 - https://gamebanana.com/mods/44244 auditory feedback (but kade already has one in the 7 debug chart editor menu)
 - https://gamebanana.com/questions/7525?post=9145950 empty chart (yes, that was JOELwindows7)
 - https://gamebanana.com/tools/7015 FileDaddy. easily install mod for FNF
+- https://gamebanana.com/wips/55046 contains all character from almost most mods of FNF communities, all playable yay! maybe I should do the same here?
+- https://gamejolt.com/games/unipla/616582  contains all character from almost most mods of FNF communities, all playable yay! maybe I should do the same here?
+- https://gamebanana.com/mods/44236 Mic'd up FNF yess. with wholely different UI UX.
 - https://hdboye.github.io/FnfModAttempt/ list of fnf mods & play nows (no longer updated) capu wattomp
 - https://github.com/NyxTheShield/MIDI2FNF the MIDI chart to FNF chart json wow
 - https://github.com/BurntBread007/Funkin-XML-Editor edit the XML now